Access control lists (ACLs) in Azure Data Lake Storage Gen2

 Why do I sometimes see GUIDs in ACLs?

-A GUID is shown if the entry represents a user and that user doesn't exist in Azure AD anymore.
-Usually this happens when the user has left the company or if their account has been deleted in Azure AD.
+A GUID is shown if the entry represents a user and that user doesn't exist in Microsoft Entra anymore.
+Usually this happens when the user has left the company or if their account has been deleted in Microsoft Entra ID.
 Additionally, service principals and security groups do not have a User Principal Name (UPN) to identify them and so they are represented by their OID attribute (a guid).
+To clean up the ACLs, manually delete these GUID entries.

 How do I set ACLs correctly for a service principal?

 When you define ACLs for service principals, it's important to use the Object ID (OID) of the service principal for the app registration that you created.
-It's important to note that registered apps have a separate service principal in the specific Azure AD tenant.
+It's important to note that registered apps have a separate service principal in the specific Microsoft Entra tenant.
 Registered apps have an OID that's visible in the Azure portal, but the service principal has another (different) OID.

 To get the OID for the service principal that corresponds to an app registration, you can use the